Introduction

 Dalhousie University

-Jason W. M. Ellsworth is a doctoral candidate and sessional Lecturer in the Sociology & Social Anthropology Department at Dalhousie University.
-Current and past research interests include the study of the Anthropology & Sociology of Religion, Buddhism in North America, Food & Food Movements, Theories of Value, Political Economy, Marketing, Transnationalism, and Orientalism.
+Jason W. M. Ellsworth is a doctoral candidate in the Sociology and Social Anthropology Department at Dalhousie University.
+He currently works at the Faculty of Medicine at the University of Prince Edward Island and serves on the Executive Committee of the Canadian Anthropology Society.
+His research explores a diverse array of topics including the Anthropology and Sociology of Religion, Buddhism in North America, Food and Food Movements, Theories of Value, Political Economy, Marketing, Transnationalism, and Orientalism.

 Andie Alexander [+-]

-Andie Alexander is a doctoral candidate in the Department of Religious Studies at The Open University.
-Her research focuses on identity construction, boundary formation, difference-making, experience rhetoric, and conceptions of the individual as a way to examine how post-9/11 discourses of inclusivity and pluralism implicitly work as a form of governance and subject-making which construct and constrain the liberal Muslim subject.
-Andie is co-editor (with Jason W. M. Ellsworth) of Fabricating Authenticity (Equinox, 2023) and is Managing Editor of The Religious Studies Project
+Andie Alexander is a doctoral candidate in the Institute for the Study of Religion at Leibniz University Hannover.
+She is co-editor (with Jason W. M. Ellsworth) of Fabricating Authenticity (Equinox, 2024) and is Managing Editor of The Religious Studies Project.
+Her research focuses on identity construction, discourses of difference and experience, and conceptions of the individual as a way to examine how post-9/11 discourses of inclusivity and pluralism implicitly work as a form of governance and subject-making which construct and constrain the liberal Muslim subject.

 Description